-All students in the Master of Science degree in Human Development and Family Science with an Emphasis in Child Life program will complete a Master's thesis or a clinical project.
+All students in the Master of Science degree in Child Life program will complete a Master's thesis or a clinical project.
 Students are required to select a committee of three faculty members, including a Major Professor who will provide supervision throughout the process.